X4BNet/x4b-status/content/issues/2021-06-03-amsterdam-issues.md

 *Investigating* - We continue to search for the root cause.
 Another incident occurred around 07:35 GMT.

 *Changes* - Some changes have been made to test a theory.
 We continue to monitor.

+*Update* - We beleive the changes to have mostly resolved the issue.
+Further changes will be made to complete this.
+With this the issue can be closed.